ktaylor63/southeast/site/content/wildlife/mammals/red-wolf.md

 ### 2018

-* The Service published a [Species Status Assessment](http://ecos.fws.gov/ServCat/DownloadFile/147196) and [5-year review](/pdf/five-year-reviews/red-wolf-2018.pdf) for the red wolf.
+* The Service published a [Species Status Assessment](http://ecos.fws.gov/ServCat/DownloadFile/147196) and [5-year review](https://ecos.fws.gov/docs/five_year_review/doc5714.pdf) for the red wolf.
 The latter recommended no change in the endangered status of the red wolf under the Endangered Species Act.

 * [Service proposes new management rule for non-essential, experimental population of red wolves in North Carolina](/news/2018/06/service-proposes-new-management-rule-for-non-essential-experimental-population-of-red-wolves-in-north-carolina/)

-{{< figure class="photo-center" src="/images/pages/red-wolf-historic-range-and-nep.jpg" alt="The historic range of the red wolf covers the southeast from Texas to New York to Florida and the non-essential experimental population management area." caption="Red wolf historic range and proposed non-essential experimental population.
+{{< figure class="photo-center" src="/images/pages/red-wolf-historic-range-and-nep.jpg" alt="The historical range of the red wolf covers the southeast from Texas to New York to Florida and the non-essential experimental population management area." caption="Red wolf historical range and proposed non-essential experimental population.
 Map by Jose Barrios, USFWS." link="https://flic.kr/p/H4bjyg" >}}

 {{< figure class="photo-center" src="/images/pages/red-wolf-current-and-proposed-nep-july-2018.jpg" alt="Current 5 county non-essential experimental population management area compared to the proposal." caption="Red wolf current and proposed non-essential experimental population.
 Map by Jose Barrios, USFWS." link="https://flic.kr/p/2971zta" >}}